 Someone once thought it would be good to put me on TV, and others followed, so I’ve appeared in news stories about Las Vegas and gaming on CNN, CNBC, Speigel TV (Germany), Court TV, National Public Radio’s Marketplace, The Savvy Traveler, All Things Considered, and Morning Edition, CBC Radio, Swiss National Radio, CNN Radio, and on local news programs in Las Vegas, San Diego, Philadelphia, Lake Charles, Louisiana, and New York City.
-I’m also a member of the Vegas Gang podcast.

 I’ve also been in several documentaries, including “Ten Things You Don’t Know About Las Vegas,” “All In: the Poker Movie,” “Secrets of the Palms,” “Secrets of New York New York,” “Vegas Whales Tales” (Travel Channel); “The History of Poker,” “Modern Marvels: Casino Technology,” and “Anything to Win” (History Channel).
 My personal favorite as “Ten Things” because I was a huge Henry Rollins fan as a kid.
 I got to meet him and he was totally thoughtful and cool.

-I’ve also been an off-screen, usually uncredited, consultant for these and several other programs.
+I’ve been an off-screen, usually uncredited, consultant for these and several other programs.
 If people want advice from someone with no training in film or TV production, I’m happy to oblige.